canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 ### Redecorate

 Make sure to change the cache interface from `IMemoryCache` to `IDistributedCache`.
-Go to your `CachedSettingsService` class and the `ConfigureService` method.
+Go to your `CachedSettingsService` class and the `ConfigureService` method in the `Startup` class.

 ```csharp
 public class CachedSettingsService : ISettingsService